 (1) Key stakeholders engaged (1) Standard setters (5) Auditors (6) External service providers (e.g. proxy advisers, investment consultants, data providers) (2) Provide further detail on your engagement Bridges engages with a wide range of stakeholders supporting progress towards global sustainability goals and thresholds.
 Specific examples are detailed below: Academia: Bridges Impact Team authored two sections of the CFA UK Course on Impact and Investing.
 We view quality education as a vital enabler of broader adoption of responsible, sustainable and impact investment and believe the CFA institute as a reputable institution with the infrastructure to make a meaningful contribution in this area.
 Bridges Impact Foundation participates in the Turner MIINT programme, which is a collaboration with the ESG Initiative at Wharton School, focused on providing handson education in impact investing for business and graduate school students.
-Head of Impact is an Associate Fellow at Said Business School, Oxford and co-runs the MBA Impact Investing Course there.
+Head of Impact Is an Associate Fellow at Said Business School, Oxford and co-runs the MBA Impact Investing Course there.
 Our impact Team have also provided guest lectures on impact investment at other Universities such as Cambridge University and London Business School.
-Industry-bodies: Bridges is a member of the BVCA and an active proponent of impact investment with the Impact Investing Institute's Just Transition Challenge, which seeks to promote investment with an assurable Just Transition label.
+Industry-bodies: Bridges is a member of the BVCA and an active proponent of impact investment within this forum.
+We have also worked with the Impact Investing Institute on a range of initiatives, most recently as founding member of the Impact Investing Institute on a range of initiatives, most recently as founding member of the Impact Investing Institute on a range of initiatives, most recently as founding member of the Impact Investing Institute on a range of initiatives.

 We have also contributed as guest experts to impact investing courses run by the BVCA and EVPA.
-Industry-led working groups: We have participated in Project Frame, and effort to progress bast practices for measurement and management of enabled carbon avoided (Scope 4), as well as efforts led by Impact Frontiers on defining norms for disclosing investor contribution.
+Industry-led working groups: We have participated in Project Frame, and effort to progress best practices for measurement and management of enabled carbon avoided (Scope 4), as well as efforts led by Impact Frontiers on defining norms for disclosing investor contribution.
 Standard-setters: Our Head of Impact has contributed to standards development through Social Value International Boards.
 Auditors: Bridges is a strong supporter of the drive toward more integrated reporting.

-Accordingly we have engaged auditors on their capacity to provide assurance of such information and shared our own integrated reports with them to help them understand current industry practice. - External service providers: We regularly interact with sustainability software providers and provide feedback on perceived usability of their products.
+Accordingly we have engaged auditors on their capacity to provide assurance of such information and shared our own integrated reports with them to help them understand current industry practice.
+External service providers: We regularly interact with sustainability software providers and provide feedback on perceived usability of their products.
 This is with a view towards making them more fit for purpose and to better enable progress towards global sustainability goals.

-(B) Sustainability Outcome #1:

-(B) Sustainability Outcome #1: NZAM AUM commitment (Bridges UK and US)

-(1) Key stakeholders engaged

-(2) Provide further detail on your engagement

-(C) Sustainability Outcome #2:

-(C) Sustainability Outcome #2: Net Zero target (Bridges Israel)

-(1) Key stakeholders engaged

-(2) Provide further detail on your
+(B) Sustainability Outcome #1: (B) Sustainability Outcome #1: NZAM AUM commitment (Bridges UK and US) (1) Key stakeholders engaged (2) Provide further detail on your engagement (C) Sustainability Outcome #2: (C) Sustainability Outcome #2: Net Zero target (Bridges Israel) (1) Key stakeholders engaged (2) Provide further detail on your engagement